functionless/eventual-website/blog/2023-03-17-Announcing-Eventual-Part2-Features.md

 eventual replay --execution-id <execution-id>
 ```

 This will download the workflow’s history and run everything locally.
 You can then attach your debugger, for example with VS Code, and step through everything that happened as if it’s happening in real-time.
-Inspect variables, look at the returned values of activities, identity and fix the bug.
+Inspect variables, look at the returned values of tasks, identity and fix the bug.

 ## A note on end-to-end Type Safety